-Figure 1.10 Idaho Energy Production and Consumption47
+Figure 1.11 Idaho Energy Production and Consumption48

-Idaho produces approximately 32% of the total energy it consumes, including electricity, transportation fuels, and heating fuels.
-This is demonstrated in Figure 1.10, with consumption and production of heat measured in increments of trillion BTUs, or British Thermal Units.
-The State's reliance upon imported energy requires a robust and well-maintained infrastructure of highways, railroads, pipelines, and transmission lines to facilitate economic development and maintain a high quality of life for Idaho's citizens.
+In 2019, Idaho produced approximately 30% of the total energy it consumed, including electricity, transportation fuels, and heating fuels.
+This is demonstrated in Figure 1.11, with consumption and production of heat measured in increments of trillion BTUs, or British Thermal Units.
+The state's reliance upon imported energy requires a robust and well-maintained infrastructure of highways, railroads, pipelines, and transmission lines to facilitate economic development and maintain a high quality of life for Idaho's citizens.